springernature/frontend-package-manager/README.md

 ## Context

 In addition to the `toolkits` folder there is also a `context` folder.
 This folder contains a single package that is split into `brands` and contains brand specific configurations and baseline styles that are used by other packages.
-The folder structure looks something like this:
+The folder structure looks like this:

 ```
 repository-monorepo
   └── context
     └── name-of-context-package
       ├── brand-name
       └── other-brand-name
 ```

 The context package accepts the following default configuration which can be extended/overriden using a `package-manager.json` configuration within the `context` folder: